-Time Frame: Develop or adopt HCD's SB 330 preliminary application form and by December 2024. dDevelop an SB 35 streamlined approval process by June 2025 December 2024 and implement as applications are received.
-If the City decides to institute new community benefit options, put into place by December 2024.
+Time Frame: Develop or adopt HCD's SB 330 preliminary application form and by December 2024. dDevelop an SB 35 streamlined approval process by June 2025December 2024 and implement as applications are received.
+The City will implement a minimum of two of the options listed in Program 19, to further streamline approvals and support affordable housing projects by December 2026.
+If City decides to institute new community benefit options, put into place by December 2024.
 Program 1820.
 Density Bonuses: The City will continue to allow density bonuses that exceed State requirements and periodically amend its Development Code to comply with changes in California's density bonus law (Government Code Section 65915 et seq., as revised) and will promote the use of density bonuses for lower-income units by providing information through a brochure in City buildings and on the City's website.
-In addition, as part of the Development Code process the City will-is currently exploringe the creation of a new staff level process that would allow projects for all income levels to exceed density maximums (General Plan prescribed and 100-percent bonuses).
+In addition, as part of the Development Code process the City will is currently exploringe the creation of a new staff level process that would allow projects for all income levels to exceed density maximums (General Plan prescribed and 100-percent bonuses).